 If you fall into the 1st category, welcome to quiz bowl!
 We encourage you to see our article to starting a team.
 If you fall into the 3rd category, take heart!
 Most players take some heavy losses at their first tournament.
 Every AQBL administrator started at this stage as well.

 Either way, improvement is fastest at the beginning.
 The SCOP Novice sets are the very best for new players.
-Questions at approximately this difficulty are used by the AQBL at our September, December, and March tournaments.
+Questions at approximately this difficulty are used by the AQBL at the first and second tournaments of each local championship series.
 See our guide to individual improvement for more tips.

 At this level, collegiate “regular difficulty” sets are best.
-The AQBL does not produce collegiate sets, but sets such as ACF Regionals are at this level, and more collegiate questions sets at this link.
+The AQBL does not produce collegiate sets, but sets such as ACF Regionals are at this level, and more collegiate question sets are at this link.